 Autosomal Dominant Inheritance

-Autosomal dominant inheritance occurs when a single copy of a defective gene from either parent is sufficient to cause a genetic disorder.
-Each child has a 50% chance of inheriting the condition, regardless of sex.
-The severity and onset of symptoms can vary due to differences in gene expression, environmental factors, and additional genetic variations.
+Autosomal dominant inheritance occurs when a single copy of a mutated gene, inherited from either parent, is sufficient to cause a genetic disorder.
+Each child of an affected parent has a 50% chance of inheriting the mutation, regardless of sex.
+The expression of the gene can vary widely, and additional genetic modifiers or environmental factors may influence both the severity of symptoms and the age of onset, contributing to a diverse clinical presentation even within the same family.

 Examples of Autosomal Dominant Disorders:

 - Huntington’s Disease: A progressive neurological disorder affecting movement, cognition, and behavior.
-Symptoms typically appear in mid-adulthood and worsen over time.
-Early identification allows families to plan for care, management, and long-term support.
+Symptoms usually appear in mid-adulthood and worsen over time, impacting both personal independence and family dynamics.
+Early genetic testing allows families to plan for long-term care and access supportive resources.

-- Marfan Syndrome: A connective tissue disorder affecting cardiovascular, skeletal, and ocular systems.
-Regular monitoring and timely interventions help prevent serious complications and maintain overall health and quality of life.
+- Marfan Syndrome: A connective tissue disorder affecting the cardiovascular, skeletal, and ocular systems.
+Careful monitoring, timely surgical or medical interventions, and lifestyle adjustments can prevent life-threatening complications, maintain physical health, and enhance quality of life.

 Autosomal Recessive Inheritance